KJM4350 – Protein Crystallography

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Basic knowledge of proteins and proficiency in mathematics is recommended.

 The first lecture is mandatory.
-If you are unable to join, you have to inform the Expedition Office in advance (phone 22 85 54 46).
-If not, you will loose the access to the course and to the examination.
+If you are unable to join, you have to inform the Expedition Office in advance.
+If not, you will lose access to the course and to the examination.

 Examination support material

 You may submit your response in Norwegian, Swedish, Danish or English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 This course offers both postponed and resit of examination.
 Read more: